PR & Marketing

 Interview with Journalist and Author Luke Chilton

-I first met Luke Chilton at a party approximately a hundred years ago where there was a free bar (standard) and if memory serves me correctly, an up-and-coming singer called Emeli Sandé was providing the entertainment.
-At the time Luke was writing for a magazine but little did I know that he would...
+I first met Luke Chilton at a London party approximately a hundred years ago where there was a free bar (standard) and if memory serves me correctly, an up-and-coming singer called Emeli Sandé was providing the entertainment.
+At the time Luke was writing for a magazine but little did I know that...

 Interview with Journalist and PR Consultant Rachel Tompkins